gamazonlab/SingleCellPrediXcan/README.md

 ```

 The function above returned the following figure.
+The x-axis is the groups of phenotypes in the UKBB, y-axis is -log10(TWAS pvalue).
+This figure shows the results from the application of the FPP cell type model to the GWAS summary stats.

 ![phewas](https://github.com/gamazonlab/SingleCellPrediXcan/assets/59617853/44cb12c4-f1a4-4162-8cff-5193b099753e)